Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: APT Observations

-With our targets now specified, we can now begin fleshing out our proposal.
+With the targets now specified, you can now begin fleshing out the proposal.
 In the APT, Observations are the basic proposal design element, consisting of one astronomical target and one JWST observing mode using a corresponding APT Observing Template.
 Any number of observations involving one or more instruments can be entered into a given proposal, as required by the proposed science, and may be lined together in time and/or position angle if necessary, using special requirements.
 In APT, observations reside in one or more observation folders, located under the main Observations folder in the tree editor.

-Because we have decided to split our MIRI and NIRCam coronagraphic observations into two different coronagraphic observation sequences (at different epochs; see parent article), we will organize the respective sequences into separate observation folders.
-To create a new folder, we click on Observations in the tree editor and click the New Observation Folder button—this creates a new observation folder containing a new blank observation.
+Because you have decided to split the MIRI and NIRCam coronagraphic observations into two different coronagraphic observation sequences (at different epochs; see parent article), you will need to organize the respective sequences into separate observation folders.
+To create a new folder, click on Observations in the tree editor and click the New Observation Folder button—this creates a new observation folder containing a new blank observation.
 These folders and observations can be rearranged simply by dragging them.

-For ease, we will create each of the desired observation folders and observations as placeholders, specifying only the Label and observation Number, Instrument, Template and Target, prior to entering the specific details of each observation—this will make it much easier for us to specify various connections, such as PSF reference observations and special requirement links, as we craft our individual observations.
+For ease, you will create each of the desired observation folders and observations as placeholders, specifying only the Label and observation Number, Instrument, Template and Target, prior to entering the specific details of each observation—this will make it much easier to specify various connections, such as PSF reference observations and special requirement links, as you craft your individual observations.

-As such, we create two observation folders, each containing 6 observations, specified as follows:
+As such, create two observation folders, each containing 6 observations, specified as follows:

 Observation Folder 1: